apache/helix/website/1.0.2/src/site/markdown/Tutorial.md

 The allowed states:

-* MASTER
+* LEADER
-* SLAVE
+* STANDBY
 * OFFLINE

 The allowed transitions:

-* OFFLINE to SLAVE
+* OFFLINE to STANDBY
-* SLAVE to OFFLINE
+* STANDBY to OFFLINE
-* SLAVE to MASTER
+* STANDBY to LEADER
-* MASTER to SLAVE
+* LEADER to STANDBY

 The constraints:

-* no more than 1 MASTER per partition
+* no more than 1 LEADER per partition
-* the rest of the replicas should be slaves
+* the rest of the replicas should be STANDBYs

-The following snippet shows how to declare the state model and constraints for the MASTER-SLAVE model.
+The following snippet shows how to declare the state model and constraints for the LEADER-STANDBY model.

 ```
-String STATE_MODEL_NAME = "MasterSlave";
+String STATE_MODEL_NAME = "LeaderStandby";
 StateModelDefinition.Builder builder = new StateModelDefinition.Builder(STATE_MODEL_NAME);
 // Define your own states: those are opaque strings to Helix
 // Only the topology of the state machine (initial state, transitions, priorities, final DROPPED state) is meaningful to Helix
-String MASTER = "MASTER";
+String LEADER = "LEADER";
-String SLAVE = "SLAVE";
+String STANDBY = "STANDBY";
 String OFFLINE = "OFFLINE";

 // Add states and their rank to indicate priority.
 A lower rank corresponds to a higher priority
-builder.addState(MASTER, 1);
+builder.addState(LEADER, 1);
-builder.addState(SLAVE, 2);
+builder.addState(STANDBY, 2);
 builder.addState(OFFLINE);
 // Note the special inclusion of the DROPPED state (REQUIRED)
 builder.addState(HelixDefinedState.DROPPED.name());